arminshzd/GADES/README.md

 ## Usage

 GADES is prepared as a drop-in plugin to the OpenMM molecular dynamics package.
+Find the API documentation and working examples on the [documentations](https://arminshzd.github.io/GADES/) website.

 To use GADES:

 1) Import the hessian calculation method and the Force biasing method `getGADESBiasForce`: